 - After chilling, remove the bowl from the refrigerator.
 Preheat the oven to 350° F.

-- Using an ice cream scooper or tablespoon, scoop the dough into balls 1 to 1.5” in diameter.
-For cookies that are more perfect circles, roll the dough balls between your hands to smooth out sides.
-Roll each ball in the bowl of sugar to coat and place on baking sheet.
+- Using an ice cream scooper or tablespoon, scoop the dough into 1 to 1.5” balls in diameter.
+For cookies that are more perfect circles, roll the dough balls between your hands to smooth them outside.
+Roll each ball in the bowl of sugar to coat and place on a baking sheet.
 Use the bottom of a drinking glass to gently press down on the dough to form flat disks (thickness can depend on how thick you like your cookie!).

 *Nutrition analysis based on red sweet potato